jfrog/documentation/jfrog-applications/jfrog-cli/cli-ai/README.md

     <summary>Does JFrog send customer data to OpenAI’s platform to train its services?</summary>

 The data you submit and the responses you receive via JFrog CLI AI are not used to fine-tune or improve our model or services.
-Each data request is sent to Azure OpenAI individually, over an SSL encrypted service, to process and send back to JFrog.
+Each data request is sent to Azure OpenAI individually, over an SSL-encrypted service, to process and send back to JFrog.
 </details>

 <details>